This year I want to highlight my favorites from 2018 across books, podcasts, music, and TV.

 Web-based coding environments have taken off over the last few years with support from the open source community

 and large backers like Microsoft, Red Hat, Adobe, and IBM.
-These tools are all based off a set of three libraries which don’t have common APIs that would let them support the diversity of users that are working with web-based coding environments, including
+These tools are all based off a set of three libraries which don’t have have an API that would support the diversity of users that are working with them, including

 professional teams, students, researchers, and non-technical users.
-In the future, I expect to see these tools be more tailored to the kind of code and the individual needs of the user, which will need a common set of APIs.
+In the future, I expect to see coding environments which are as diverse as the kind of code and users that work with them, and I expect that a common API would accelerate that diversity.

 I wrote a blog post for Compass about best practices for